ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 But run with ch4_6_1.cpp as below, cannot get the **“div”** for operator **“%”**.
-It still use **"multiplication"** instead of **"div"** because llvm do **“Constant Propagation Optimization”** in this.
+It still use **"multiplication"** instead of **"div"** because llvm do **“Constant Propagation Optimization”** on this.
 The ch4_6_2.cpp can get the **“div”** for **“%”** result since it make the llvm **“Constant Propagation Optimization”** useless in this.
-Unfortunately, we cannot run it now since it need the function call support.
+Unfortunately, we cannot run it now since ch4_6_2.cpp need the function call support implementation.
 We will verify **“%”** with ch4_6_2.cpp at the end of chapter “Function Call”.
 You can run with the end of Example Code of chapter “Function Call”, if you like to verify it now.